Arthur W. Adamson Award for Distinguished Service in the Advancement of Surface Chemistry

-Zaera, 49, graduated in 1979 with a combined bachelor's and master's degree in chemistry from Simón Bolívar University, in Caracas.
-He completed his Ph.D. studies at UC Berkeley in 1984 and has been at UC Riverside since 1987.
+More recently, King has studied catalytic reactions of industrial interest, including ethane epoxidation on silver surfaces and the role of nanostructured chiral-oxide supports in catalysis.
+These studies may lead to a general pathway to the design of new catalysts.

-He has received, among other honors, the North American Catalysis Society Paul H. Emmett Award and ACS George A. Olah Award in Hydrocarbon or Petroleum Chemistry.
+King’s research and work in science policy have brought him many awards and honors.
+He is a fellow of the Royal Society and the Royal Society of Chemistry.
+In 2002, he was knighted by Queen Elizabeth of England; in the same year, he received the Royal Society’s Rumford Medal.

-He will present the award address before the Division of Colloid & Surface Chemistry.
+King will present the award address before the Division of Physical Chemistry.

 Join the conversation